joebritt/usb2cmi_lightpen/README.md

 # Version 1

 V1 is the original external box style interface.
 It is powered by a 5V AC adapter.
-The 5-pin XLR cable from the CMI to the monitor ("VDU" in Fairlight parlance) connects to the box.
-This cable carries a monochrome composite video signal with PAL timing from the CMI and 2 TTL level signals from the lightpen to the CMI.

-These 3 signals are carried over 3x 75 ohm coax cables bundled together and sheathed similar to an analog RGB video cable.
-The pinout for this cable is not straight-through, please see the details in the monitor_cable folder.

-Using two of these 5-pin XLR cables, the box is connected between the CMI and VDU.
-Of course, the box can be used without the VDU, in which case only one 5-pin XLR cable is needed.

-V1 has 2 LEDs.
+Both versions have 2 LEDs.
 These are used to show the status of the video signal (flashes if no video detected) and presence of a mouse (flashes if no mouse detected).

 V1 has an RCA jack which provides unbuffered access to the CMI video signal.
 Since it is